junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 "I'll see if I can get you some soup tomorrow," Dean tells him, frowning deep.
 He doesn't get much sleep for the rest of the night, waking up every few moments to listen to his brother's breathing.

 Their father doesn't come back until the next morning.
-Dean has already cleaned the blood stained pot.
+Dean has already cleaned the blood-stained pot.

 The soup has little help, except for being delicious.

-Sam coughs blood again, this time, during the dinner.
+Sam coughs up blood again, this time, during dinner.

 John watches with a frown as Dean holds the same pot, stroking his brother's back up and down until it passes again.